volodymyrLeno/RPM/README.md

 # Transformation discoverer

 This is a command line tool to discover data transformations from UI logs.
 It works with UI logs recorded by RPA UI Logger tool available at https://github.com/apromore/RPA_UILogger.
-In addition to this distribution, you have to download data transformation tool called Foofah, which is avaialble at https://github.com/umich-dbgroup/foofah.
-Testing UI logs are available under RPM/RPM/src/logs folder.
+In addition to this distribution, you have to download data transformation tool called Foofah (avaialble at https://github.com/umich-dbgroup/foofah) and place it inside /RPM/out/artifacts/RPM_jar folder.

 ## Requirements